Low-Cost Cabinet Makeovers

 Bring color and interest into your kitchen with scarlet cabinetry.
 The bold red hue on these cabinets adds interest to this otherwise neutral kitchen.
 Open shelving used above the countertop ensures that the striking cabinet color doesn't overwhelm the small space.

+Cheap kitchens can still maximize storage potential.
 Give the inside of your cabinets a boost with clever storage solutions.
 Once a haphazard jumble of cleaning supplies, this undersink cabinet was refreshed with a simple slide-out drawer unit, which corrals cleaners, soaps, and sponges for an orderly storage solution.
 A large metal bucket also corrals cleaning necessities and can be picked up and carried throughout the house.

 For a small change with big effect, add stylish hardware to your cabinets.
 Replacing traditional cabinetry knobs with modern tubular handles is an affordable hardware update that offers a trendy touch for your kitchen.